 Projects in progress:

-Refurbishment of the Former Moorings social club and landscape improvements to Byron Close - The former Moorings Social Club will be refurbished and open again to the public from late 2020, alongside new spaces in Byron Close arches and the surrounding landscape.
-From working with the local community; at every stage, we know that safety, access, and having a community hub for all ages is important so we make sure that the former social club offers what the community needs and wants.
-You can find out more about the Good Growth Fund and how to be involved by viewing the Good Growth Fund Booklet as well as the drawing pack.
+Refurbishment of the Former Moorings social club and landscape improvements to Byron Close - The former Moorings Social Club will be refurbished and open again to the public from early 2022, alongside new spaces in Byron Close arches and the surrounding landscape.
+From working with the local community at every stage, we know that safety, access, and having a community hub for all ages is important, so we make sure that the former social club offers what the community needs and wants.
+You can find out more about the work we're doing at the social club by reading the latest 'Your Moorings' newsletter.

 Claridge Way – This well-used footpath in the heart of the Moorings currently undergoing a £300,000 redesign as we invest in improving the area.
 We have been working with the local community in the moorings to co-design improvements to Claridge way.
 Jan Kattein Architects is working with us to help create the designs that the community would like to see.
 You can view the Claridge Way common plan here.